syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-paragraphs.md

 {% endhighlight %}

-## Applying Paragraph formatting
+## Apply Paragraph formatting

-Each paragraph in a slide can have its own formatting types such as alignment, indent etc.  The following code example demonstrates how to format a paragraph in PowerPoint presentation.
+Each paragraph in a slide can has its own formatting types such as alignment, indent etc. The following code example demonstrates how to format a paragraph in PowerPoint presentation.

 {% highlight c# %}
 [C#]